Keto Cupcakes

 Instructions

-1. Preheat the oven to 350ºF and line a muffin tin with parchment or silicone liners.
+1. Cupcakes: Start by preheating the oven to 350ºF and lining a muffin tin with parchment or silicone liners.

-2. In a large bowl, whisk together the coconut flour, sweetener, cocoa powder, protein powder, baking powder, and salt.
+2. In a large bowl, whisk together the coconut flour, sweetener, cocoa powder, protein powder, baking powder, and salt until evenly mixed.

-3. Stir in the eggs, melted butter, and vanilla extract until well combined.
+3. Add the eggs, melted butter, and vanilla extract, stirring until everything is well combined.

-4. Gradually stir in the coffee or water, about 1/4 cup at a time, until the batter is thick but scoopable.
+4. Gradually pour in the coffee or water, about a quarter cup at a time, mixing until the batter becomes thick but still scoopable.
+Spoon the batter evenly into the prepared muffin cups.

-6. Bake for 20 to 25 minutes, or until the tops are firm to the touch.
+5. Bake for 20 to 25 minutes, or until the tops feel firm to the touch.

-7. Remove from the oven and let cool completely in the pan.
+6. Once baked, remove the pan from the oven and allow the cupcakes to cool completely in the tin.

-3. In a medium bowl, beat together the butter, cream cheese, and powdered sweetener until smooth and creamy.
+9. In a separate medium bowl, beat the butter, cream cheese, and powdered sweetener together until smooth and creamy.

 Notes

-• Storage: Cupcakes can be stored at room temperature for up to three days, in the fridge for up to a week, or frozen (unfrosted) for several months.
+• For storage, keep the cupcakes at room temperature for up to three days, refrigerate them for up to a week, or freeze them without frosting to enjoy for several months.

 Nutrition Information